Chapter 4123-3 Claims Procedure

 (4) An employer’s certification of a claim may be made by the employer, by an officer of the business entity which is the employer, or by a duly designated representative of the employer.
 The person certifying a claim for the employer shall indicate in what capacity the person is employed (title).
 No other person or entity may make such certification.
 No person may certify his or her own claim, except in cases of a sole proprietor who has obtained coverage as an employee within Chapter 4123. of the Revised Code.

-(C) Place and manner of filing applications for benefits.
-Any first report of injury shall be accepted for filing in any office of the bureau or industrial commission during working hours, and reports may be filed by mail or reported by telecommunication.
+Any first report of injury shall be accepted for filing in any office of the bureau, MCO, or industrial commission during working hours, and reports may be filed by mail or reported by telecommunication.

 (D) Time limitations within which claims must be filed.

-(2) In self-insuring employers’ claims, the two-year time limitation is tolled if the employer has provided treatment by a licensed physician in the employ of the employer or has paid compensation or benefits within the period.
-“Benefits” means payment by the self-insuring employer to, or on behalf of, an employee for:
+(2) In self-insuring employers' claims, the time limitation is tolled if the employer has provided treatment by a licensed physician in the employ of the employer or has paid compensation or benefits within the period.
+"Benefits" means payment by the self-insuring employer to, or on behalf of, an employee for:

 (a) A hospital bill;